tailhook/procboss/doc/bossctl.rst

     starts processes, even if they are were crashed too much and sleeping big timeout.
 Also this command marks process to be restarted after death

+startin /dev/pts/*NUM* *PROCESS*

+    starts process with the specified tty as controlling terminal (used internally for show command)

+show *PROCESS*

+    starts process in current terminal (internally works by creating new pty and proxying).
+Proccess need to be down when running this command.

 sigterm *PROCESS1* *PROCESS2*...
 sighup *PROCESS1* *PROCESS2*...
 sigkill *PROCESS1* *PROCESS2*...